 Some states and territories have largely closed their borders, requiring people arriving from interstate to self-quarantine for at least 14 days.
-However, there are some exemptions, including services that support agriculture.
+However, there are some exemptions.

-You should stay up to date on the latest travel restrictions and requirements from the Commonwealth, state and territory governments and provide that information to your workers.
+You should stay up to date on the latest travel restrictions and requirements from the Commonwealth, state and territory governments and provide that information to your workers